You are currently viewing 4 Best Electric Guitar Strings for Blues

 • Light to medium gauge (.010 to .046)

-• Nickel-plated steel wrap wire
+• Nickel-plated steel wrap wire.

 • Element shield packaging

-• High carbon steel hex core
+• High carbon steel hex core (Better in holding the wrap wire).

 They are made of nickel-plated steel wrap wire and a tin-plated high-carbon steel core.